This course is aimed at young people aged between 16 and 18 years old who are interested in geology.

 This course is designed to develop an appreciation of the basic skills and knowledge of earth science in a fun and supportive environment.

-Please take a look at the example timetables on this page as the course content will differ slightly depending on location.
+Please take a look at the example timetables on this page as the course content may differ slightly depending on location.

 Our residentials also give you the chance to develop a range of transferable skills.
 These types of skills help across many areas of life and are particularly good for including in job or education applications.